Loop-Level Lepton Flavor Violation and Diphoton Signals in the Minimal Left-Right Symmetric Model: Discussions and conclusion

 All the astrophysical constraints on the couplings of $H_3$ to charged leptons and photons are from the corresponding ALP limits in the literature, and the conversion of the LFV, LFC and diphoton couplings are performed separately.
-In light of the well-defined ultraviolent structure of the minimal LRSM, a combined analysis of all these channels in the framework of LRSM is phenomenologically in demand for more robust astrophysical constraints on the LRSM.
+In light of the well-defined ultraviolet structure of the minimal LRSM, a combined analysis of all these channels in the framework of LRSM is phenomenologically in demand for more robust astrophysical constraints on the LRSM.
 Furthermore, it is very likely that such dedicated analysis could explore even higher values of the right-handed scale $v_R$.

 In summary, we have performed a detailed study on the 1-loop couplings of light $SU(2)_R$-breaking scalar $H_3$ in the minimal LRSM, and focused mainly on the radiative LFV, LFC and diphoton couplings of $H_3$.
 In the limit of decoupling left-handed triplet $\Delta_L$, the LFV couplings originate from the mixing of heavy RHNs.
 These LFV, LFC and diphoton couplings are severely constrained by the high-precision laboratory experiments and astrophysical observations.
 The current most stringent limit is from the $\gamma$-ray observations of SN1987A, which exclude the right-handed scale $v_R$ up to $2\times10^9$ GeV.
-Improved precision and unprecedented amount of data in future high-precision muon experiments and supernova observations can push the right-handed scale up to $5\times10^9$ GeV and $6\times10^{11}$ GeV, respectively.
+Improved precision and unprecedented amount of data in future high-precision muon experiments and supernova observations can push the right-handed scale up to $5\times10^9$ GeV (assuming the RHNs are at the order of the $v_R$ scale and the RHN mixing is maximal) and $6\times10^{11}$ GeV, respectively.